 Yes – this website is secure.
 We use HTTPS across the entire website.
-Whenever data such as debit or credit card or bank account details are sent or received on this site they are kept secure through encryption (we use the 128-bit secure sockets layer, or SSL, standard).
+Whenever data such as debit or credit card or bank account details are sent or received on this site they are kept secure through encryption (we use 128-bit Transport Layer Security, or TLS, standard).
 This means that no third party can access this data.

 This safeguards you when you transact on our website, e.g. when you apply for a new licence, renew an existing licence, view your TV Licence details online or update your details.

 Please note, for additional protection, we use a Web Application Firewall (WAF) which may very occasionally prompt customers to answer a security question via the ‘Captcha’ process.
 Captchas look something like this:

 In early September we were alerted to an issue with our website’s security following a technical update.
 We took the site down straight away so that we could fix it.

 We take the security of our customer’s data very seriously.
 That’s why it’s our normal practice that when our customers make payments or send us financial or other personal details through our website, the data is encrypted to keep it safe.

 While there is no evidence that our website has been subject to any sort of attack or that the security of our customers’ data has been compromised, we recently discovered that for a limited period – from 29 August until around 3.20pm on 5 September 2018 – some transactions carried out on the website were not as secure as they should have been.